bitrix24/b24restdocs/api-reference/tasks/tasks-task-list.md

 {% note alert "TO-DO _not exported to prod_" %}

 - edits needed for writing standards
-- parameter types not specified
+- parameter types are not specified
-- parameter requirements not specified
+- parameter requirements are not specified
-- curl examples missing
+- curl examples are missing
-- response in case of error missing
+- response in case of error is missing

 {% endnote %}

 {% endif %}